ysainjh/learngit/readme.txt

 it is last modify.
 test2
 test3
-test4 and test5 & test6
+test4 and test5 and test6